QubesOS/qubes-core-admin/doc/qvm-tools/qvm-service.rst

     Enable CUPS service.
 The user can disable cups in VM which do not need printing to speed up booting.

+cron
+    Default: disabled

+    Enable CRON service.

 network-manager
     Default: enabled in NetVM

     Enable NetworkManager.
 Only VM with direct access to network device needs this service, but can be useful in ProxyVM to ease VPN setup.

+ntpd
+    Default: disabled

+    Enable NTPD service.
+By default Qubes calls ntpdate every 6 minutes in selected VM (aka ClockVM), then propagate the result using qrexec calls.
+    Enabling ntpd *do not* disable this behaviour.

 qubes-yum-proxy
+    Deprecated name for qubes-updates-proxy.

+qubes-updates-proxy
     Default: enabled in NetVM

     Provide proxy service, which allow access only to yum repos.
 Filtering is